Lysquid/qmk_keymap/README.md

 - One shot layer for French accents and useful Unicode characters, inspired by [QWERTY Lafayette][lafayette]
 - Swapper keys to emulate Alt+Tab like behaviors with one key, once again from [Callum's keymap][callum]
 - A layer to emulate a mouse
-- [Key overrides][key overrides] with modifiers to fit all media keys and one hand shortcuts on the left split
+- [Key overrides][key overrides] with modifiers to fit media keys and useful shortcuts
-- Compilation for QWERTY or AZERTY depending on a config flag (by default, the computer must be set to AZERTY)
+- Compilation for QWERTY or AZERTY depending on a config flag (by default, the computer should be set to French input)

 [erglace]: https://github.com/Lysquid/Erglace
 [tri layer]: https://docs.qmk.fm/features/tri_layer